Navid200/xDrip/docs/Nightscout/update_nightscout.md

 To see what version of Nightscout you currently have, open Nightscout in a browser, click on the (hamburger) menu button, and scroll down to the "About" section, where you can see the Nightscout version.
 You need to have completed the Nightscout [installation](./NS_Install.md) steps before attempting to update.

-Look at the [Nightscout on Google Cloud](./GoogleCloud.md) web site.
-Look at the "Installation" heading.
+Look at the "Installation" heading on the [Nightscout on Google Cloud](./GoogleCloud.md) web site.
 What follows, in parentheses, is the version of Nightscout a fresh installation will provide.
 You can easily update to that version as explained below.

 Follow these [instructions](./NS_SyncExecutables.md) to update your virtual machine setup to the latest.